Leuchtfeuer/mautic-cdn-bundle/README.md

-# Serve assets from CDN in the Email by Leuchtfeuer
+# Plugin: CDN Bundle by Leuchtfeuer

+## Mautic 5 is EoS - There won't be support for Mautc 6 and further versions.

 ### Works with
 * Mautic 4